Zanghetsu/ProductManagerModlue/README.md

 ## Introduction

-This is a solo project, with the aim to create a stand alone product manager application, that can later be integrated into newly developed managment applications, that utilize some kind of product/storage management.
+This is a solo project, with the aim to create a standalone product manager application, that can later be integrated into newly developed management applications, that utilize some kind of product/storage management.

-The first iteration of the application utilizes only Java (within the boundaries of a maven project), and further down the line in the next iterations, it will be refactored into a stand alone spring boot application, with n-tier architecutral layout (as this enfolds, this section will be updated).
+The first iteration of the application utilizes only Java (within the boundaries of a maven project), and further down the line in the next iterations, it will be refactored into a standalone spring boot application, with n-tier architectural layout (as this enfolds, this section will be updated).

 As describe above, the project development follows agile methodology.